kristian-lange-tw/JATOS_docs_v3/pages/Update-JATOS-Automatically.md

 The process is pretty self-explanatory:

 1. If your JATOS version is not the latest one available, you will get a notification in your [home page](http://localhost:9000/).
-1. Click on 'Update' and the latest version will be automatically downloaded from GitHub.
-(Save some [special cases](#versions-with-newer-Java-required) the variant downloaded will correspond to the one you have already installed, -linux/MacOS/Win, with/withou Java).
+1. Click on 'Update' and the latest version will be automatically downloaded from GitHub [and saved where?].
+(Save some [special cases](#versions-with-newer-Java-required) the variant downloaded will correspond to the one you have already installed, -linux/MacOS/Win, with/without Java-.
 1. We expect no problems, but sh&t happens.
-We recommend that you *backup your result data and study assets folder* before continuing.
+We recommend that you **backup your result data and study assets folder** before continuing.
 1. After donwload is complete, click on Update.
-1. JATOS will automatically backup your H2 database **but not your MySQL database*, should you have one.
+1. JATOS will automatically backup your H2 database **but not your MySQL database**, should you have one.
 1. JATOS will stop itself, replace the program files, bring back the backed-up database and study assets and start itself again.
 1. Restarting should not take long (under a minute).
 Refresh your JATOS home page after clicking update, to continue working with your updated version.